-If your award start date is 09-01-20 and the current date is 11-15-20, then your first SF-425 would be due no later than 10-30-20 and would cover the period 09-01-20 (award start date) through 09-30-20 (end of the initial reporting quarter for this award).
-This SF-425 must be on file with the COPS Office before the submission deadline so that you can avoid being delinquent and can successfully complete a drawdown of funds through GPRS (submit report as soon as you accept the award and have access to the COPS Agency Portal).
+If your award start date is 09-01-21 and the current date is 11-15-21, then your first SF-425 would be due no later than 10-30-21 and would cover the period 09-01-21 (award start date) through 09-30-21 (end of the initial reporting quarter for this award).
+This SF-425 must be on file with the COPS Office before the submission deadline so that you can avoid being delinquent and can successfully complete a drawdown of funds through ASAP (submit report as soon as you accept the award and have access to JustGrants and ASAP).